Andrettin/Wyrmsun/readme.txt

 - Implemented numerous engine improvements by cybermind.
 - Walls are now much more resilient in dungeon maps.
 - The player now receives a message when a gold mine is nearing depletion or has been depleted (thanks to cybermind).
+- Added "No Randomness" game setup option (for both single player and multiplayer).
+Choosing this option will cause damage to be constant, with critical strike chance being used as a modified to damage instead, and accuracy and evasion modifying damage instead of determining the chance to hit.
+With this option, unit traits also have no effect on gameplay (unless the unit is a hero, in which case the trait behaves normally).

 * Quests
 - Added The Battle of Magetobria quest.